sal55/langs/BLanguage/readme.md

 However, the potential for further work is extensive:

-* There various speedups that can be done to improve the generated M, even without type annotations
+* There are various speedups that can be done to improve the generated M, even without type annotations
 * With type info, some sequences can be compiled into more or less normal, efficient M code
 * I may be able to have hybrid B/M programs more easily
 * Callbacks (from external libraries) should be easier